 - Be sure to invest in a good pump.
 A double-breast pump saves time.
 Be sure to try out the equipment at home first.
 You'll also need a small insulated carrier and ice packs for transporting expressed milk.

 - Breastfeeding before and after work and on your days off is a great way to both share some quiet time with your baby and to keep your milk supply up.

 Based on your milk supply, pumping opportunities and energy levels, you may decide to supplement your breast milk with infant formula.
 Most women do.
 If you've been breastfeeding and intend to bottle-feed, introduce your baby to the bottle after breastfeeding has been established, several weeks before you go back to work.
 At first, try a bottle of formula at the feeding time your baby is least interested in, to ease the transition.
 Set a feeding schedule before you go back, so you're both comfortable with it.

 If you plan to bottle-feed:

 Being a working mom is two hard jobs in one.
-For this reason among others, many women decide that formula-feeding is the way to go.
-You can feel confident in choosing a newborn or infant formula that is closest to breast milk, with all the nutrients your baby needs to support her health and development during the first year.
+For this reason among others, many women decide that bottle-feeding is the way to go and avoid breast pumping at work.
+You can feel confident in choosing a newborn or infant formula that is closest to breast milk, with all the nutrients your baby needs to support their health and development during the first year.
 If you intend to wean to bottle-feeding, do it gradually.
 Try one bottle of formula, or formula mixed with breast milk, at one feeding time per day until your baby gets used to it.